Everything you need to know

 Obligo is audited by Ernst & Young and is backed by strong creditors who provide the credit facilities which backstop the residents’ obligations.
 Contact Us to learn more about how our owners and managers are secured.

 No, Obligo is not an insurance product but rather a credit product.
-If a property manager makes a claim, the property manager gets paid first, while the resident can repay in installments.
+If a property manager submits a charge, the property manager gets paid first, while the resident can repay in installments.